tomkonidas/konidas/content/posts/chapter-0.md

 The day is Saturday May 9th, and we are still in lockdown due to COVID-19.
 During this lockdown I decided to take advantage and pick up some new skills...
 Networking skills to be exact.
+I am looking to solidify my understanding of the whole OSI model...
+All 7 layers; starting from the bottom.
 I have set a goal to obtain my [CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html).
 This gave me the idea to start blogging about my learning and possibly help others along the way.
 This blog wil not be limited to CCNA/Networking but to everything tech related that interests me.